masiuciszek/free-time-projects/README.md

 Some of my projects that I work on when I have som extra spare time.
 Right now using , Javascript and PHP.

+#projects

+Blog application with vanilla php

+book library vanilla Javascript , oop

+book library with laravel and using mysql as database

+clock application with vannila Javascript

+dice roller , vanilla php

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) [composer](https://getcomposer.org/) [yarn](https://yarnpkg.com/lang/en/)